IDinsight/hindi-fuzzy-merge/fuzzymerge-python/README.md

 <a name="overview"></a>
 ## Overview

 The underlying algorithm used in this code was first implemented in Stata and then adapted to Python.
-It relies on using different combinations of variables in a step-by-step manner, starting with the most reliable criteria for identifying true matches (which is, exact matches on all variables), and progressively using less and less reliable criteria like matching on all expected variations of the names (POOJA - PUJA, SUMEET - SUMIT etc.).
-The reliability of the steps is decided based on running the algorithm on a small sample of test data.

-This code is meant to serve only as an example of the algorithm.
-It was written for matching two datasets containing the variables: cluster code, village code, child name, father name, gender, age and social category.
+The code was written for matching two datasets: household survey and data collected from school registers; containing the variables: cluster code, village code, child name, father name, gender, age and social category.
 Child name and father name are Indian names transliterated into English.
+This is meant to serve only as an example of the algorithm.
 When working on a similar matching datasets problem, you can take this code and customize it to work with your dataset by changing variables names, matching steps, order of the steps etc. based on the data you are working with.
 <br>

 <a name="directory"></a>